-Invite your mushroom peeps to the fest with your friend, family and co-workers.
+Invite your mushroom peeps to the fest with your friends, family and co-workers.
 You know they are going to love the fungi festival!

 Fairbanks Fungi Festival 2025